-I love to eat nori sheets as a snack as you could have seen in this video.
-But as much as I love to experiment with homemade sushi recipes or sushi wraps, a simple nori sheet as a snack or sprinkled over a salad is my favorite way to enjoy the taste of toasted seaweed.
+I love to eat nori sheets, but as much as I love to experiment with homemade sushi recipes or sushi wraps, a simple nori sheet as a snack or sprinkled over a salad is my favorite way to enjoy the taste of toasted seaweed.

 If you’re avoiding salt with added iodine, if you eat little to no bread and eat a fully plant-based diet then I think nori sheets are also a great way to provide your body with iodine.
 You can read more about this topic here.